 SADI/ SIPS Surgery New York, NY

 Lenox Hill Bariatric Surgery Program has pioneered Single Anastomosis Duodenal Switch, also known as SADS or SIPS procedures.
-In fact, this innovative operation was actually named here, and Dr. Roslin is considered one of its originators.
+In fact, this innovative weight loss procedure was actually named here, and Dr. Roslin is considered one of its originators.
 Our facility is a major training center for other surgeons and their nutritional teams.
-Due to its advantages, this operation is now popular all over the world, and the research at Lenox Hill is largely responsible.
+Due to its advantages, this operation is now popular all over the world, and the research at Lenox Hill hospital is largely responsible.
+SIPS surgeons in New York are highly skilled in performing this advanced procedure, ensuring optimal patient outcomes.
+As a leading bariatric surgery center, we offer a range of weight loss solutions, including gastric bypass surgery, tailored to meet individual patient needs.

 The Stomach Intestinal Pylorus-Sparing (SIPS) procedure, or Single-Anastomosis Duodenal Switch (SADS or SADI-S), is a weight loss procedure that combines stomach restriction and reduced absorption.